Sending and Submitting Forms

 Lawmatics can help speed up and automate your intake process through the use of our electronic custom forms.
 These are found under the Assets tab at the top of Lawmatics, hover your mouse on it and then select Custom Forms.

-You may prefer a bit more of a personal touch when sending these things out, so instead of building them into automations, you can still use Lawmatics to send them out electronically with just a few clicks.
+If you are looking to fully automate your process, you can send any of your forms via automations, so that they will send to your matters automatically when triggered.
+You may prefer a bit more of a personal touch when sending out your forms, so instead of building forms into automations, you can also use Lawmatics to send them out manually with just a few clicks.